Khan Amirzadah Khan: National Awami Party and Pakistan Peoples Party accord

 Abdul Wali Khan's negotiations with Zulfiqar Ali Bhutto led to the signing of an agreement with the government in 1972, called the Tripartite Agreement.
 The agreement led to the lifting of martial law and removal of the ban on the National Awami Party.
 This led to the formation of National Awami Party coalition provincial governments in the Khyber Pakhtunkhwa and Baluchistan.
 Despite the initial positive start, the agreement rapidly began to unravel due to the growing animosity between Abdul Wali Khan and Zulfikar Ali Bhutto.
-Pakistan Peoples Party of Mr.Zulfikar Ali Bhutto was the largest party in Sindh and Punjab but had no Member Baluchistan and only one National Assembly & three provincial assembly members in Khyber Pakhtunkhwa, in these two provinces National Awami Party of Abdul Wali Khan was the major party.
+Pakistan Peoples Party of Mr.Zulfikar Ali Bhutto was the largest party in Sindh and Punjab but had no Member Baluchistan and only one National Assembly and three provincial assembly members in Khyber Pakhtunkhwa, in these two provinces National Awami Party of Abdul Wali Khan was the major party.
 PPP and NAP considered it a necessity to work together and run the bifurcated remaining Pakistan in a democratic manner.

 There was a long period of parleys between the two parties, in which Khan Amirzadah Khan was the main negotiator from National Awami Party.
 Finally, an accord was reached with consensus.
-According to the accord the Governors and the Chief Ministers of Sindh and Punjab was to be named by Pakistan Peoples Party as it was the largest party while the Governor of Khyber Pakhtunkhwa and Balochistan to be the nominees of National Awami Party and the Chief Ministers of these Provinces were to be nominees of National Awami Party and Jamiat UL Islam of Molana Mufti Mehmood.
+According to the accord the governors and the chief ministers of Sindh and Punjab was to be named by Pakistan Peoples Party as it was the largest party while the governor of Khyber Pakhtunkhwa and Balochistan to be the nominees of National Awami Party and the chief ministers of these provinces were to be nominees of National Awami Party and Jamiat UL Islam of Molana Mufti Mehmood.

 Accordingly, the Federal and Provincial Governments were installed as per the negotiated formula.
-Khan Amirzadah Khan was nominated as Senior Minister with portfolios of Education, Law and Parliamentary Affairs.
+Khan Amirzadah Khan was nominated as senior minister with portfolios of Education, Law and Parliamentary Affairs.

-The System was running very well and quiet smoothly but unfortunately the nature of Zulfikar Ali Bhutto was that he always wanted absolute authority and could not he could not tolerate the authority in Khyber Pakhtunkhwa and Balochistan remains with others.
-In ten months, he sabotaged his own accord and dismissed the Governors of Balochistan and Khyber Pakhtunkhwa.
+The system was running very well and quiet smoothly but the nature of Zulfikar Ali Bhutto was that he always wanted absolute authority and could not he could not tolerate the authority in Khyber Pakhtunkhwa and Balochistan remains with others.
+In ten months, he sabotaged his own accord and dismissed the governors of Balochistan and Khyber Pakhtunkhwa.
 The democratically elected government of Balochistan was dismissed.
 As a protest the government of Khyber Pakhtunkhwa resigned en masse.

 March 1973, the leadership of National Awami Party and workers were arrested on various pretexts.
 Khan Amirzadah Khan started a long legal battle.
 He was released by the courts, but rearrested by the Bhutto government.

 Khan Amirzadah Khan was also arrested, along with other National Awami Party leaders and charged with the murder of Hayat Khan Sherpao.